davidlukac/movie-search/README.md

 - Apply multiple genre filter with OR/AND conditions _(extra - no in API)_
 - Exclude movies with genre, also multiple _(extra - no in API)_
 - Limit number of results
+- Filter movies by minimal number of rating votes at OMDB
 - Mark (and un-mark) movies as seen so they are excluded from the search results
 - List seen movies
 - Get movie details from OMDB database